 To be noted that the POLREP does not exempt the CSN users to provide CSN feedback.

-SSN 3.3.6 and SSN 17.3.1 introduce the XML structure of the waste incident report message, respectively in the previous and new protocol.

-MARPOL, Guidelines for the implementation of Annex V: Cargo-associated waste means all materials which have become wastes as a result of use on board a ship for cargo stowage and handing.
-Cargo-associated waste includes but is not limited to dunnage, shoring, pallets, lining and packing materials, plywood, paper, cardboard, wire, and steel strapping.

-Interconnection with Thetis could be further explored.

 The reporting forms in Appendixes 7 and 8 are proposed in order to support the submission of Incident Reports, subject to scheduled work being undertaken by the COSS.